Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 08.56.14 UTC
+- WIB: Selasa, 19 November 2024 10.01.23 UTC
-- WITA: Selasa, 19 November 2024 09.56.14 UTC
+- WITA: Selasa, 19 November 2024 11.01.23 UTC
-- WIT: Selasa, 19 November 2024 10.56.14 UTC
+- WIT: Selasa, 19 November 2024 12.01.23 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: friendship
+Kategori: inspirational